swersk/recast.ly/README.md

 ## App's Structural Components

-• App: Main container for the whole application.
+• App: Main container for the whole application.</br>
-• Search: Managed the search input field.
+• Search: Managed the search input field.</br>
-• VideoPlayer: Played a single video and showcased its details.
+• VideoPlayer: Played a single video and showcased its details.</br>
-• VideoList: Container component that rendered video list entries.
+• VideoList: Container component that rendered video list entries.</br>
 • VideoListEntry: Displayed a single video's thumbnail.
 Clicking on its title played the video.